sthysel/pandashells/README.md

 Introduction
 ---
-For decades, system administrators, dev-ops engineeirs and data analysts have been piping textual data between unix tools such as grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.
+For decades, system administrators, dev-ops engineers and data analysts have been piping textual data between unix tools such as grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.